Kinarus Therapeutics Phase 2 KINFAST Covid-19 Clinical Trial Progress Update

 - KINFAST is actively enrolling in Germany/Switzerland

-/EIN News/ -- Basel, Switzerland, 20 February 2023.
-Kinarus Therapeutics Holding AG (SIX: KNRS) (“Kinarus”), a clinical-stage biopharmaceutical company developing novel therapeutics to treat viral, respiratory, and ophthalmic diseases, provided an update today on progress of its Phase 2 KINFAST trial of KIN001 in Covid-19.
+Basel, Switzerland, 20 February 2023.
+Kinarus Therapeutics Holding AG KNRS ("Kinarus"), a clinical-stage biopharmaceutical company developing novel therapeutics to treat viral, respiratory, and ophthalmic diseases, provided an update today on progress of its Phase 2 KINFAST trial of KIN001 in Covid-19.

 "We're pleased with the progress of KINFAST to date," said Thierry Fumeaux M.D.
 MBA, Chief Medical Officer of Kinarus Therapeutics, and former Chairman of the Covid-19 task force of the Swiss Federal Office of Public Health.
 "Despite the evolution of Covid-19 to an endemic situation, reducing the duration and severity of SARS-CoV-2 infections remains a public health priority and a significant commercial opportunity.
 Our academic collaborators have shown that KIN001 is effective against newer SARS-CoV-2 variants.
 Since KIN001 targets host cell molecular pathways essential for viral replication, KIN001 remains effective against new variants.
 This is in contrast to vaccines and anti-viral drugs directed against SARS-CoV-2 itself."